-A central piece to corporate event planning is to efficiently and effectively promote your event.
-Because there are many ways to market your event, using a multi-channel event marketing approach to event promotion will ensure that you are taking advantage of all resources.
+Event promotion is how you spread awareness, build anticipation and ultimately drive registrations.
+Because there are many ways to market your event, using a multi-channel event marketing approach for event promotion will ensure that you are taking advantage of all resources.

 - Website - Given that the event website will be the primary touch point for potential attendees, it should encompass all of the strengths of your event while being packaged neatly into your brand aesthetic.
 Articulate how your event stands out from the rest and make sure to maintain visual brand consistency throughout.
 Check out this example of a strong event website by Namely:

 The simple, on-brand colors and clear value propositions of Namely’s annual user conference make it memorable for the website visitor.
 For more inspiration, check out this list of event websites that drive registration.

 - Email marketing - As mentioned in the previous section, segmentation is crucial for effective campaigns and this especially rings true for email marketing.
 Segmenting emails based on industry, location, industry, and other contact properties will yield higher open and click-through rates.
 Each segment should have its own triggered workflow that sends an email after a certain action, such as opening the previous email or visiting a certain page on the event website, or enrolling in a newsletter subscription.
 Having a series of emails based on behavior will make the experience much more personalized and relevant for the recipient.

 - Social media - The key for social media campaigns for events is to maintain uniformity.
 Use the same hashtag and handle across platforms so people know how to refer to your event on social media.
 Additionally, devise a social media content calendar at least one month in advance to make sure people have posts to engage with, keeping your social media buzz healthy leading up to the event.